How to Hack

 - If your previous action was less than 30 minutes ago, but you are far enough away from your previous action that your average travel speed would have exceeded 60 kph (37 mph), the hack will fail due to speedlock.
 Wait a bit and try again.

 - If you experience a network or GPS connectivity issue on hacking, the hack will fail.
 Verify your connection status and try again.

 If you have any doubt whether the hack was counted in your stats and want to be certain (for the Sojourner medal, for example), simply hack again.
 Note that glyph hacking puts a message in your comm panel that confirms the hack, so you can verify that it did in fact register with the server.

 About 75% of the time, portals will grant their key to agents who hack them, as long as you are not already holding one.
-If you already have one and want more, there are three ways of doing so:
+If you already have one and want more, there are four ways of doing so:

 - Enter the MORE command glyph before a glyph hack.

 - Put the key in a capsule before hacking.
 (Capsules “hide” keys from portals.)